Jrudrud/Kickstarter-analysis/README.md

 _ANALYSIS OF CHALLENGES:_

-  Trying to make sense of this data was quite challenging.
-I wanted to give my client accurate information, so I started by parsing through all of the different Kickstarter campaigns.
+ The most challenging part of analyzing this data was developing the code to figure out the Outcomes Based on Goals.
+I would caution future analysts to fikter the data properly on the main Kickstarter Sheet to ensure accurate numbers/percentages for successful/failed/canceled campaigns.

  _RESULTS:_